twplatformlabs/psk-aws-iam-profiles/doc/maintainer_notes.md

 _Roles_

 By convention, a unique role is created to match each infrastructure pipeline.
-A separate terrform file is created for each role, named to match the githu repository of the pipeline that uses the role.
+A separate terrform file is created for each role, named to match the github repository of the pipeline that uses the role.

 EP infrastructure roles must be placed within the `/PSKRoles/` IAM Role path in order for the dependent service account to be able to assume.